EMBLEMS of OFFICE

 The seal of the University of North Carolina Wilmington has evolved over the years.
 Originally, there were no pine boughs on the seal.
 A compass, square, quill and triangle were depicted to represent the pre-engineering program offered by Wilmington College.
 Today’s seal retains the triangle as a reference to our roots, adds the pine boughs for the longleaf pine, indigenous to North Carolina, and the scroll for a diploma-issuing university.
 The UNCW Seahawk, our mascot, appears at the top of the pine boughs, and 1947, the date of the establishment of Wilmington College, appears at the bottom.

-UNC Wilmington’s unique motto, Discere Aude, was created by Dr. William Madison Randall, the next to the last president of Wilmington College.
+UNC Wilmington’s unique motto, Discere Aude, was created by Dr. William Madison Randall, Wilmington College President, 1958-68.
 It has been defined as both “Dare to learn” and “In order to discover the truth firsthand, be courageous!”

 The UNCW mace, carried by the chief faculty marshal at commencement, incorporates elements and materials important to the history of our university and region.
 The boss, or top of the mace, represents the essence of education, the flame of learning.
 It was designed to embody humankind’s timeless pursuit of knowledge and quest for truth.